alfski/RProjectWithGithub/instructions.md

 2. RStudio \> New Project from git

-3.  create personal access token for that guithib repo
+3.  create personal access token for that github repo

 -   Profile \> Settings \> Developer Settings (bottom left)